ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 * **Interval**: Interval in seconds between two consecutive health check attempts
 * **Timeout**: Maximum amount of time the system waits for a response against a health check request
-* **Max Trials**: Maximum number of additional health check attempts the system makes before declaring a port unhealthy
+* **Max Trials**: Maximum number of extra health check attempts the system makes before declaring a port unhealthy
 * **Path**: The HTTP URL path for the health check

 ## Step 3 - Adding server instances
 {: #add-server-instances}

-Select your **server instance** from the dropdown in the table, and use the **Attach Server** button to add more servers.
+Select your **server instance** from the dropdown in the table, and use **Attach Server** to add more servers.
 You can select from the IBM© Cloud Virtual Server Instances (VSIs) and Bare Metal Servers in your account.

 These server instances must be local to the data center where you deploy the load balancer service.
-Additionally, server instances from the neighboring data centers within the same city can also be added (for instance, if the first three letters of the data center name are the same).
+Also, server instances from the neighboring data centers within the same city can also be added (for instance, if the first three letters of the data center name are the same).

 If the load balancer type is Public to Public, the server instances are added with their Public IP, as shown in the following image.